darods/CanSat-Ground-station/README.md

 > virtualenv env
 > \env\Scripts\activate.bat
 > pip install -r requeriments.txt
-> python interfaz.py
+> python main.py
 ```

 ## How does it work?
 ### How does it sample?
-Every 500 ms takes a sample, this number comes from the data rate that the Arduino has.
+Every 500 ms takes a sample, this number comes from the data rate that the Arduino has **if you don't have the Arduino and Sensors, the GUI still works, it graphs random data**.
 The loop is:
 ```
 timer = pg.QtCore.QTimer()
 timer.timeout.connect(update)